listenzcc/BCI-station/readme.md

 It is the message center.

 - Firstly, it receives the letters and delivers them as the "dst" field.
-The letter's format is formatted as the `MailMan.mk_letter()` in the [client_base.py](./Routine%20Center/client_base.py)
+The letter's format is formatted as the `MailMan.mk_letter()` in the [client_base.py](./Routine%20Center/client_base.py).
+And the `ClientBase` provides the smallest module connecting to the Routine Center.
 - Secondly, it automatically convert the "timestamp" field into the dst's time zone.
 - Thirdly, it starts the NiceGUI application to review the connected clients.